symfony/thanks/README.md

 Forwarding stars
 ----------------

-Because they aren't actually runtime dependencies of yours, `composer-plugins`, `metapackage` and `symfony-pack` Composer packages don't receive stars.
+Because they aren't actually runtime dependencies of yours, `composer-plugin`, `metapackage` and `symfony-pack` Composer packages don't receive stars.

 Yet, all package types can *forward* a star to another package that their authors would like to thank instead.